The deal, in plain prose.

 Boring, but necessary.

 Governing law: the State of New York, USA.
-HH Labs LLC is organized under New York law, and these terms are construed accordingly.
+HRH Labs LLC is organized under New York law, and these terms are construed accordingly.

 Disputes: informal first.
 If we cannot resolve a disagreement in writing within 60 days, the dispute moves to binding arbitration administered by the American Arbitration Association under its Commercial Arbitration Rules, seated in New York, New York.
 Small-claims court is always an option for either side, and nothing here removes that option.